We Love Katamari: Reception

 Although the game was received positively overall, some reviews critique specific aspects of the game.
 Eurogamer noted at the mechanics aren't perfect, criticizing the imbalance in difficulty between levels.
 IGN was critical of the gameplay and stated it wasn't as appealing as the first game.
 IGN further elaborated that they expected more creative changes to the gameplay.
 GameSpot criticized the versus mode for having only three stages, making it have little replay value.
-X-Play noted that the game didn't offer enough advancements from its predecessor.
+X-Play noted that the game did not offer enough advancements from its predecessor.

+During the 9th Annual Interactive Achievement Awards, We Love Katamari was awarded "Children's Game of the Year" by the Academy of Interactive Arts & Sciences.

+According to Metacritic, We Love Katamari Reroll+ Royal Reverie received "generally favorable reviews".